pari3266/MyPersonalPortfolio/README.md

-< > if scroll , the selected section will be colored
+<x> if scroll , the selected section will be colored
 # Portfolio

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.3.